practicalli/clojure-web-services/create-a-webserver-with-ring/namespaces.md

   A namespace in Clojure is used to manage the logical separation of code, usually along features of the application.
 A namespace limits the scope of functions and names of data structures to a specific namespace.

-  The names used with `defn` or `defn-` to define a function can be used anywhere (see hint) in the namespace just by that name.
-The same goes for any values defined by `def`.
+  The names bound to function definitions using the `defn` function can be used elsewhere in the namespace just by using the name.
+The same goes for any values bound to a name using the `def` function.

+> ####Hint::Clojure order of evaluation
+> The code in a Clojure namespace is evaluated only once and from top to bottom.
+To call a named function or data structure, it must have its definition evaluated first.

   To use a function outside the namespace, you need to use its namespace and its name, for example `clojure.string/reverse`

-> ####Hint:: Remember that Clojure is evaluated from top to bottom, so if you are calling a named function or data structure, it must have had its definition evaluated first.

 ## Include another namespace in the REPL